Clan Moncreiffe: History

-Origins of the clan
+Origins

 The name Moncreiffe comes from the feudal barony of Moncreiffe in Perthshire.
 The lands of Moncreiffe take their name from the Monadh croibhe which is Scottish Gaelic for Hill of the sacred bough.
 The plant badge of the clan is the oak and this presumably comes from the sacred tree.
 Moncreiffe Hill dominates the south-east Perth valley and was a stronghold of the Pictish kings.
 This connects the clan with the lands of Atholl and Dundas, both of which were held by branches of the Picto-Scottish royal house.

-Albany Herald and chief of the clan Iain Moncreiffe (1919–1985) asserted that the coat of arms with the red royal lion on a silver shield were the colours of the house of Maldred, Regent of Cumbria and brother of Duncan I of Scotland.
-Thus indicating that they were cadets of Maldred's line.
+Albany Herald and chief of the clan Iain Moncreiffe (1919–1985) asserted that the coat of arms with the red royal lion on a silver shield were the colours of the house of Maldred, Regent of Cumbria and brother of Duncan I of Scotland, indicating that they were cadets of Maldred's line.
 Maldred himself was a descendant of Niall of the Nine Hostages, king of Ireland.

 In 1248 Matthew Muncrephe received a charter from Alexander II of Scotland for lands in Perthshire.
 Sir John Moncref and William de Moncrefe were amongst the many Scottish nobles who pledged loyalty to Edward I of England.